tremho/odp-documentation/bookshelf/Shelf 2 Examples/Battery/src/battery_service.md

 ```

 ### Registering our device
 We need to register and run our device, but here's where we need to make a deviation.
 The embedded-services functions expect an asynchronous model.
-In our embedded target, we will no doubt want to use [Embassy](...) for this, but since for the moment we are still building and running on the desktop, we need a different option.
-For desktop support, we will be using the `tokio` crate for this.
+In our embedded target, we will no doubt want to use the async executor from [Embassy](../../3/support/embassy.html#async-executor) for this, but since for the moment we are still building and running on the desktop, we need a different option.
+For desktop support, we will be using the `tokio` crate for async support.

-This is also an excellent opportunity to demonstrate how two different implementation options might be selected using Feature flags, so we'll do that here.
+This divergent juncture is also an excellent opportunity to demonstrate how two different implementation options might be selected using Feature flags, so we'll do that here.

 #### Set up Cargo.toml
 We can set up for features in `Cargo.toml` of `mock_battery` by adding this section: